Return to the Newsroom

 Data regarding insolvency proceedings in the Czech Republic

-A total of 21,375 insolvency petitions were filed in 2022, the lowest number of petitions since 2011.
+A total of 21 375 petitions were filed in 2022 for insolvency proceedings in the Czech Republic, the lowest number of petitions since 2011.

 The average satisfaction of the unsecured creditors remains at the level of 7% of their registered receivables in the bankruptcy proceedings.